How Do You Handle QA in the Development Process?QA

 We’ve recently been creating an e-book here at TestArmy, and we thought we would give you a quick sneak peek at some one the things we’ve discovered while doing our research.

-Software testing: it’s almost viewed as a necessary evil in the software development business.
+It’s almost viewed as a necessary evil in the software development business.
 If a project is done correctly then testing should, in theory, take minimal time and minimal funds.
 However, as everyone knows, even the smallest projects can hit the biggest roadblocks.

 How your company handles QA during the development process can determine how many of these ‘roadblocks’ each project contains.
 If your company has a strict QA process, you shouldn’t have much to worry about, however, usually QA is the first thing to get skipped over once a project falls behind or runs into budget problems.

 Unresolved bugs in a large application can end up costing a software house an extra £2.2 million to fix[i], and this doesn’t include the damage done to the company’s reputation.

 This is exactly why software companies are willing to invest in an airtight QA process.
 CTOs and CEOs of large software houses are willing to spend about 35% of a project’s budget on QA[ii].

 The fact of the matter is a bad application or program can cost your company more than one project and once client.
 In the long run, a couple of poorly completed projects can end up killing your company’s reputation and profits.

 Let’s take a look at one example which we described in a previous blog: “Sniper 3: Ghost Warrior”:

 The creative force behind “Sniper 3” was completely caught off-guard by critics’ reviews after their game was released.
 Unfortunately for the software house, the game was incredibly flawed, resulting in some critics dubbing the game “Sniper Bug Warrior” and one other critic concluded that the game was “a marathon of errors, missteps and bad solutions[iii]”.